dgeli/taskList/README.md

 # TaksList
 Proyecto Ionic

-Creación y edición de listas de tareas para conocer el funcionamiento de Local Storage y de componente AlertController
+Creating and editing task lists to learn how Local Storage and the AlertController component work

 ## Development server